rinja-rs/rinja/README.md

 [rinja.readthedocs.io](https://rinja.readthedocs.io/).

-Have a look at our [*Rinja Playground*](https://rinja-rs.github.io/play-rinja/), if our want to try out rinja's code generation online.
+Have a look at our [*Rinja Playground*](https://rinja-rs.github.io/play-rinja/), if you want to try out rinja's code generation online.

 ### Feature highlights